wearp/news/README.md

 #### ``GET`` /news?
 ---
-_This will fetch a list of NEWS observations based on a given querystring parameters.
+_Fetches a list of NEWS observations based on given querystring parameters.
 Returns an empty list if no News observations match the parameters provided._

 * **URL**